 Anita lives in Kent with her husband and teenage son.
-Apart from watching cricket with her sporty son; her interests are running, tennis, pilates and the Italian language.
+Apart from watching cricket and golf with her sporty son; her interests are running, tennis, pilates and the Italian language.
 She also hopes to master the piano one day!

 Here are some proud moments from the training days-

 Hunterian Professor award ceremony 1999 with BAPRAS Council